Bass Strait: Geography

 Bass Strait is approximately 250 km wide and 500 km long, with an average depth of 60 m.
 The widest opening is about 350 km between Cape Portland on the northeastern tip of Tasmania and Point Hicks on the Australian mainland.
+Bass Canyon, one of the largest submarine canyons in the world, is situated on the eastern periphery of the strait.

 Jennings' study of the submarine topography of Bass Strait described the bathymetric Bass Basin, a shallow depression approximately 120 km wide and 400 km long (over 65000 km2 in area) in the centre of Bass Strait, a maximum depth is the channel between Inner Sister Island and Flinders Island, which navigation charts indicate reaches 155 m.
 Two underwater plateaus, the Bassian Rise and King Island Rise located on the eastern and western margins of Bass Strait, respectively, are composed of a basement of Paleozoic granite.
 These features form sills separating Bass Basin from the adjacent ocean basins.
 Associated with the less than 50 m-deep Bassian Rise is the Furneaux Islands, the largest of which is Flinders Island (maximum elevation 760 m).
 The surface of the King Island Rise also occurs in water depths of less than 50 m, and includes the shallow (40 m) Tail Bank at its northern margin as well as King Island itself.
 Subaqueous dunes (sandwaves) and tidal current ridges cover approximately 6000 km2 of the seabed in Bass Strait.

 During Pleistocene, low sea level stands the central basin of Bass Strait was enclosed by raised sills forming a large shallow lake.
 This occurred during the last glacial maximum (18,000 BP) when the basin was completely isolated.
 Sea level rise during the marine transgression flooded the basin, forming a westward embayment from 11,800 BP to 8700 BP, and the basin rim was completely flooded by about 8000 BP, at which point Bass Strait was formed and Tasmania became an isolated island.

 Like the rest of the waters surrounding Tasmania, and particularly because of its limited depth, it is notoriously rough, with many ships lost there during the 19th century.
 A lighthouse was erected on Deal Island in 1848 to assist ships navigating in the eastern part of the Straits, but there were no guides to the western entrance until the Cape Otway Lighthouse was first lit in 1848, followed by another at Cape Wickham at the northern end of King Island in 1861.